Mr-Jokerrr/Machine-Learning-in-Action/carPrediction/readme.md

 	2.this program is based on the book Machine learning in action

-	3.use Notepad++ or some other tools if ther occur some massy codes (e.g.use "±àÂë"to change the encoding way if needed)
+	3.use Notepad++ or some other tools if ther occur some massy codes (e.g.use "encoding"to change the encoding way if needed)